-- CDIC would aim to reimburse chequing and savings accounts, joint accounts and mortgage tax accounts within three business days from the date of failure.
+- CDIC's goal is to reimburse funds from chequing and savings accounts, joint accounts, and mortgage tax accounts to depositors within three business days of the date of failure.
 The international standard for reimbursement, established by the Financial Stability Board, is seven days.

 - Deposits in valid trusts are protected to $100,000 per beneficiary.
 CDIC would contact broker-trustees to inform them of its process to reimburse insured deposits.
 CDIC would remit payment to broker-trustees within seven business days of receiving wire transfer/payment information.
 Payment would be based on CDIC calculations and deposit information at the failed institution.

 - CDIC would hold registered deposits in RRSPs, RRIFs and TFSAs for several days while it works with the Canada Revenue Agency to ensure they remain tax-sheltered.
 CDIC would contact these depositors directly to inform them of next steps.